baobabKoodaa/blog/README.md

     - Move your own icons into `src/images/app-icons`, run `npm run generate-app-icons`, then replace `static/favicon.ico`.
     - There is an e-mail newsletter link on the `Follow` page.
 Either set one up or remove the link.
     - There is a Contact page.
 Remove it or [Setup Contact Form submission via Google Script](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server).
+    - [OPTIONAL] If you want a "Hero" section at the top of the home page, just set `hero.hide` to `false` in `theme.yaml`.
     - [OPTIONAL] If you want Google Analytics: add `GOOGLE_ANALYTICS_ID=123456` to environment variables.
     - [OPTIONAL] If you want a Search page with Algolia: mostly follow instructions from [here](https://dev.greglobinski.com/setup-algolia-account/).
 Search for commented out code with 'algolia'.
 - Creating content
-    - When you create content in `posts`, a folder with a name like `2020-03-05--my-book-review` will be published, whereas a name like `my-book-review` will be considered a draft and will not be published.
     - Blog posts are in `mock_posts` and `posts` folders.
 By default only mock posts are used (to help you tweak the website before you have a lot of content).
 You can switch to real posts by creating a `.env` file with `POSTS_FOLDER=posts`.
+Please delete my real posts when you begin tinkering.
+    - When you create posts, a folder with a name like `2020-03-05--my-book-review` will be published, whereas a name like `my-book-review` will be considered a draft and will not be published.
+There are ways to accidentally publish drafts.
+If you are worried about that, the easiest way to avoid it is to deploy your site from GitHub via Netlify and _never commit draft posts to the repo_.
     - It's good practice to not add the `.env` file to repo.
 When you publish your blog, find out how you can add environment variables to your host.
     - If you don't want your images to be auto cropped, crop them by yourself to 2.222 aspect ratio.